joba-1/Corona_Model/README.md

 For advanced simulations please refer to our repository's [wiki](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/wikis/home).

 ## Demo jupyter notebooks
-For testing different features of gerda models in single runs, i.e. running one simulation on a personal desktop computer but not running each simulation 100 times in parallel on a high end memory server, we provide different interactive jupyter notebooks (ipynb-files).\
+For testing different features of GERDA models in single runs, i.e. running one simulation on a personal desktop computer but not running each simulation 100 times in parallel on a high end memory server, we provide different interactive jupyter notebooks (ipynb-files).\
 To use a jupyter notebook, start the jupyter notebook application (e.g. in the terminal with the activated gerdaenv type ```jupyter notebook``` or ```jupyter-notebook```), navigate to the corona_model directory and select the desired notebook (ipynb-file).
 To run the full simulation, click on "Cell --> Run All" or run cells individually.

 ### [Demo.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/master/Demo.ipynb)